Barricade tape

 Barricade tape is brightly colored tape (often incorporating a two-tone pattern of alternating yellow-black or red-white stripes or the words "Caution" or "Danger" in prominent lettering) that is used to warn or catch the attention of passersby of an area or situation containing a possible hazard.
 It acts as a minor impediment to prevent accidental entrance to that area or situation and as a result enhances general safety.
 Barricade tape is also known as construction tape or barrier tape, or in reference to the safety hazard involved as caution tape, warning tape, danger tape or hazard tape.
 When used by police, the tape is named police tape.

 The tape is often wrapped and affixed as a visual warning sign and demarcation, for instance against entering a dangerous area, such as an industrial or commercial building site, a roadworks construction site or the scene of an accident or a crime (for crime scene preservation), or against handling inoperative machinery or appliances.

 Description

 Barricade tape is made with durable, resilient, tear-proof plastic materials such as polyethylene, polypropylene, or nylon.
 Different manufacturers offer different sizes and thicknesses of barricade tape.
-Barricade tape often has a bright background and pre-printed bold warning text.
+Barricade tape often has a bright background and pre-printed bold warning text usually has a bright yellow color in the back.
 It is also possible to purchase plain barricade tape and write a custom message on it.
 However, care should be taken when using custom tape, as barricade tape designs may be required to comply with regulations, such as the Occupational Safety and Health Administration (OSHA) and American National Standards Institute (ANSI) regulations (when used for purposes subject to regulation by these organizations) in the USA.

 Types

 Barricade tape is used according to the color specifications set by OSHA and ANSI.
-Barricade tape may be use primarily as a safety precaution for various industries and procedures.
+Barricade tape may be used primarily as a safety precaution for various industries and procedures.